Tanmay-Patra/Handwritten-Digit-and-Operator-Detector/README.md

-# Handwritten-Digit-and-Operator-Detector
+# Handwritten Math Equation Solver

-Handwritten detector using deep learning technologies trained on custom dataset.
+Handwritten detector using deep learning technologies trained on MNIST and custom operator dataset.

-You can visit and download the kaggle dataset from [here](https://www.kaggle.com/datasets/tanmayp2311/handwritten-digits-and-basic-operators).

 Used TensorFlow and Keras for model development and matplotlib for visualisation.
 Also used OpenCV (cv2) to pre-process the images.
+Used CNN for digit classifier and Random Forest for operator classifier.